-Whether you’re making a career change or just starting out, school librarianship is one of the most rewarding careers that a person can choose if you enjoy children, learning, sharing your enthusiasm about learning, reading and technology.
-Today’s school library media specialist is a leader who works within the school community to support and foster lifelong learning and the love of reading.
-Working collaboratively with teachers, school library media specialists contribute to advanced learning by guiding and encouraging individual inquiry and engaging students to think critically about the world around them.
+Today’s school librarian is a leader who works within the school community to support and foster lifelong learning and the love of reading.
+Working collaboratively with teachers, school librarians contribute to advanced learning by guiding and encouraging individual inquiry and engaging students to think critically about the world around them.

-Job opportunities are plentiful, with trends indicating that a large number of school librarians will reach retirement age over the next ten years.
-Individuals interested in seeking a MSLS specializing in school librarianship from the UNC-Chapel Hill School of Information and Library Science will find:
+Job opportunities are plentiful, with trends indicating that a large number of school librarians will reach retirement age over the next 10 years.

 - Intellectually rigorous courses emphasizing skills in curriculum development, management, technology integration and leadership